Active recovery involves performing low-intensity exercises like jogging or swimming after a high-intensity training session.

 - Stretching: These practices can elongate sore muscles, improve flexibility, and decrease stress and inflammation.

-- Using a foam roller or lacrosse ball: This technique can help alleviate muscle tightness, decrease inflammation, and enhance mobility.
+Using a foam roller or lacrosse ball: These techniques can help alleviate muscle tightness, decrease inflammation, enhance mobility, and decrease post-exercise pain.

 How Supplementation Aids Active Recovery